kmazrolina/MindEyeV2EEG/README.md

 3. Download Data

 To train the model you need to download opensource [THINGSEEG2 Dataset](https://osf.io/3jk45/).
 You can either download preprocessed data from [PreprocessedEEG directory](https://osf.io/anp5v/) or download [RawEEG](https://osf.io/crxs4/) and preprocess the data using `src/data_preprocessing/load_eeg.py` script for custom preprocessing method.
+See various preprocessing configurations in `src/data_preprocessing/ProposedProcessing.xlsx`

 You can donwload raw data using the following script:
 ```